TurboWarp/packager/README.md

 https://packager.turbowarp.org/

-Converts Scratch projects to standalone files or executable programs.
+Converts Scratch projects into HTML files, zip archives, or executable programs for Windows, macOS, and Linux.
 Built using TurboWarp, webpack, and Svelte.

 ## Development